 Tennessee is one of a minority of states that still requires voters to provide an excuse before they can vote by mail in any election, and its list of excuses is extremely narrow.
 It is among an even smaller minority of states who have not removed or expanded that excuse requirement for the upcoming 2020 elections in light of the ongoing public health crisis triggered by the rapid spread of COVID-19.

-Even for those that are eligible to vote absentee, Tennessee law makes it difficult to access that right and to ensure voters’ absentee ballots are counted.
-The state imposes criminal penalties for anyone other than an election official to give any voter an unsolicited request for an absentee ballot, which is the form a Tennessee voter must complete in order to vote by mail.
+Even for those that are eligible to vote by mail, Tennessee law makes it difficult to access that right and to ensure voters’ mail ballots are counted.
+The state imposes criminal penalties for anyone other than an election official to give any voter an unsolicited request for a mail ballot, which is the form a Tennessee voter must complete in order to vote by mail.
 This makes it more difficult for community organizations – like the five that have signed on as plaintiffs in this lawsuit – to carry out voter engagement activities, particularly during a pandemic.
-Additionally, even after the voter submits their absentee ballot, there is no guarantee that it will be counted because election officials have discretion to reject the ballot altogether because of perceived discrepancies in the voter’s signature.
+Additionally, even after the voter submits their mail-in ballot, there is no guarantee that it will be counted because election officials have discretion to reject the ballot altogether because of perceived discrepancies in the voter’s signature.